 - The time commitment that consumers will be required to give

-Based on the information you provide us, we will inform CSU members of the request.
+Based on the information you provide us, we will inform Consumers Connect members of the request.
 We recommend that you submit your form to us at least three weeks before the commencement date.

 To assist you with involving consumers in your organisation or committee we have developed Getting Started: Involving Consumers on Committees.